 For TLC Cherry reads scripts, radio plays, and short stories

 Paul M.M.
 Cooper is a novelist, journalist and editor who grew up in Cardiff, Wales.
 After graduating from the UEA Creative Writing MA, Paul taught English in Sri Lanka.
 While there he returned again and again to the ruins of Polonnaruwa, learnt to speak Sinhala and to read Tamil.
 His critically acclaimed novel River of Ink was published by Bloomsbury in 2016.

-For TLC Paul reads historical and South Asian fiction
+For TLC Paul reads literary and historical fiction, with a special interest in South Asia

 Stephanie Cross was the ghostwriter for Genesis guitarist Mike Rutherford's memoir The Living Years (Constable, 2014), a Sunday Times bestseller.
 She is also a highly experienced literary journalist, reviewing regularly for the Daily Mail among other publications.
 Stephanie was educated at the University of Cambridge and holds a BA in English and an MPhil in English Studies (Distinction).
 She has acted as a freelance manuscript consultant to the David Godwin Literary Agency, mentored writers through Shape Arts, a disability-led arts organisation, and in 2006 was recognised by the Arts Council, East “Escalator” talent scheme as one of the ten best emerging prose writers in the Eastern region.

 For TLC Stephanie reads literary and commercial fiction, and non-fiction